How Much Does Medical School Cost?

 Fees and Expenses in Medical School

-Answering "how much does medical school cost?" obviously takes more than looking at tuition.
+Answering “how much does medical school cost?” obviously takes more than looking at tuition.
 On top of tuition, there are other mandatory fees and expenses to consider in your financial planning for medical school.
-These mandatory fees include student health center, student services, student health insurance, student aid fund, programs, malpractice insurance, disability insurance, and miscellaneous fees that amount to about $2,235 per year or $8,940 for the duration of medical school.
+These mandatory fees can include student health center, student services, student health insurance, student aid fund, malpractice insurance, disability insurance, and miscellaneous charges that amount to about $2,000–$3,000 per year, or roughly $8,000–$12,000 over four years.
+Other expenses include room and board averaging $15,000–$25,000 per year, and books and supplies at about $1,500 annually.
+You will also need to budget for licensing exams, including the USMLE Step 1 and Step 2 exams (~$645 each).
+Finally, you should account for personal expenses.
+On average, students spend $5,000–$7,000 per year on food, transportation, and other living costs.

 Total Cost of Attending Medical School

-• As these numbers are overwhelmingly high, it’s important to keep in mind that there are scholarships and financial aid options available.
+As these numbers are overwhelmingly high, it’s important to keep in mind that there are scholarships, grants, loan forgiveness programs, and institutional aid options available.
 You just have to know where to look.
 If you need help applying for financial aid or with your medical school application, schedule a consultation with one of our medical school admissions experts today!